roclark/sportsipy/docs/examples.rst

 Predicting the Number of Wins By a Team In a Season
 ----------------------------------

-.. |br| raw:: html

 In order to predict the number of wins by a team, we are going to use a machine learning model- linear regression.
-If you don't know what is linear regression here are a few links which will help you-<br/>
+If you don't know what is linear regression here are a few links which will help you-
-(If you want to dig deep into the maths) - https://en.wikipedia.org/wiki/Linear_regression#:~:text=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression <br />
+| (If you want to dig deep into the maths) - https://en.wikipedia.org/wiki/Linear_regression#:~:text=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression
-(If you just want to wet your legs! ) - https://www.khanacademy.org/math/statistics-probability/describing-relationships-quantitative-data/introduction-to-trend-lines/a/linear-regression-review <br />
+| (If you just want to wet your legs! ) - https://www.khanacademy.org/math/statistics-probability/describing-relationships-quantitative-data/introduction-to-trend-lines/a/linear-regression-review
-This model will be imported from another package- sklearn(https://scikit-learn.org/stable/) <br />
+| This model will be imported from another package- sklearn(https://scikit-learn.org/stable/)
 We are going to iterate from 1970 to 2020 and store the number of wins each year for the team lions(DET).
 Then we will train our model with this data.